-The discussion and tables above also assume no exercise of any outstanding stock options as of the date of this prospectus.
-As of the date of this prospectus, there were common shares issuable upon exercise of outstanding stock options at a weighted average exercise price of US\$ per common share and there Class A common shares available for future issuance upon the exercise of future grants.
+The discussion and tables above also assume no exercise of any vested and unvested stock options or unvested restricted shares as of the date of this prospectus.
+As of the date of this prospectus, there were 21,374,267 common shares issuable upon exercise of vested and unvested stock options at a weighted average exercise price of US\$1.41 per common share and there were 7,277,318 unvested restricted shares.
 To the extent that any of these options are exercised or any of these restricted share units are vested, there will be further dilution to new investors.